Klardaten/n8n-nodes-datevconnect/README.md

 # n8n DATEV Connect Master Data

-This repository provides custom n8n nodes for integrating with the DATEV Unternehmen Online (DUO) Master Data API.
+This repository provides custom n8n nodes for integrating with the DATEVconnect Master Data API.
 The nodes allow you to automate the retrieval and synchronization of master data between DATEV and other systems through n8n workflows.

 ## Project Overview